-With the rising graph of HTTPS websites after Google’s announcement that they will consider HTTPS as ranking signal and make web safer for everyone, many website owners have awakened from deep sleep and striving to get SSL certificate to secure their websites.
+HTTP Sites Will Mark “Not Secure” in Google Chrome 68 from July – With the rising graph of HTTPS websites after Google’s announcement that they will consider HTTPS as a ranking signal and make the web safer for everyone, many website owners have awakened from a deep sleep and striving to get an SSL certificate to secure their websites.

-However, This announcement is not suddenly as Chrome v.56 shows HTTP sites as “Not Secure”, which allow password or payment card fields.
-After that, Chrome (version 62) started to mark “Not Secure” warning next to the URL, when user enter data on text form fields on HTTP pages and all HTTP sites visited in a private browsing window (Incognito mode).
+However, This announcement is not sudden as Chrome v.56 shows HTTP sites as “Not Secure”, which allow password or payment card fields.
+After that, Chrome (version 62) started to mark the “Not Secure” warning next to the URL, when the user enters data on text form fields on HTTP pages and all HTTP sites visited in a private browsing window (Incognito mode).

 At present, Chrome is having 68% of Android and Windows traffic encrypted while 78% of Chrome OS and Mac traffic is passed through encrypted channels.
 Moreover, 81 out of 100 sites use HTTPS by default.